h4ckyou/h4ckyou.github.io/posts/ctf/picoctf/writeup24.md

 #### Heap 1
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/db9942f2-6ee0-4758-930c-15d2b4110167)

-This one actually took me some time because I wasn't familiar with "Heap exploitation" so the ones I did based on "Heap" were just based on me looking at the behaviour in gdb

-And that's how I exactly solved this one too :)

 This time around the source code is entirely different but yet similiar

 You can find the whole source code [here](https://github.com/h4ckyou/h4ckyou.github.io/blob/main/posts/ctf/picoctf/scripts/2024/Binary%20Exploitation/Heap%203/source.c)